BodhiOng/Admin-Dashboard-ECommerce/README.md

 # E-Commerce Admin Dashboard

-An admin dashboard for E-commerce developed for GETHIRED.MY
+This is an admin dashboard for E-commerce developed to simulate the core functionalities of managing products, orders, and sales performance

 ## Features